- 1.75 pounds mussels

 I think pancetta must have been invented by someone who thought bacon was both delicious and not fancy enough.
 Ha!
 Pancetta is a very similar, less smokey bacon in my book... so feel free to substitute if you have a hard time finding it.

-We are making a limited amount of dinner kits this week (August 2019) that have everything you need to make this recipe (including the fancy pancetta!) with the exception of the wine.
-Pop next door to The Wine Loft and ask Justin to find you a simple white wine for cooking if you don't have something at home.
+We are making a limited amount of dinner kits this week (September 2021) that have everything you need to make this recipe (including the fancy pancetta!) with the exception of the wine.
+Pop next door to The Wine Loft and ask them to find you a simple white wine for cooking if you don't have something at home.

 ~serves 2, for dinner